Weekly News Roundup: November 15, 2024

 Elaine Kwok Departs Hong Kong’s Hauser & Wirth

 Swiss mega-gallery Hauser & Wirth has announced the departure of Elaine Kwok from her role as Asia managing partner in Hong Kong.
 An international arts professional and auctioneer, Kwok joined the gallery in 2022 to build and expand institutional and client relationships within the region.
 Before joining Hauser & Wirth, she worked at Christie’s Hong Kong for 15 years, leading the department of 20th and 21st century art in Asia.
-During her two-year tenure at Hauser & Wirth, she spearheaded the gallery’s expansion into a 930-square-meter, street-level venue in Hong Kong’s Central district.
+During Kwok’s two-year tenure at Hauser & Wirth, she spearheaded the gallery’s expansion into a 930-square-meter, street-level venue in Hong Kong’s Central district.
 In an email announcing Kwok’s departure to staff, the gallery praised Kwok for her “invaluable” leadership, highlighting her dedication to artists, clients, and the community.
 Hauser & Wirth CEO Mirella Roma will oversee the gallery’s daily operations in the interim.
 Amid China’s economic slowdown, Kwok’s departure adds to a wave of Hong Kong galleries and art institutions undergoing major personnel changes, closures, and relocations.

 Jameel Prize Reveals Shortlisted Artists

-London’s Victoria and Albert Museum (V&A) and Dubai-based independent organization Art Jameel have announced the nominees for the seventh Jameel Prize, which celebrates the impact of Islamic culture on contemporary art.
+The V&A (London’s Victoria and Albert Museum) and Dubai-based independent organization Art Jameel have announced the nominees for the seventh Jameel Prize, which celebrates the impact of Islamic culture on contemporary art.
 This year, six artists and one group were shortlisted for the triennial award: Iraqi visual artist Sadik Kwaish Alfraji; Syrian artist and researcher Jawa El Khash; Karachi-based multidisciplinary artist Zahra Malkani; Indian filmmaker Khandakar Ohida; Iraqi-Iranian visual artist Marrim Akashi Sani; Kuwait-born filmmaker and sculptor Alia Farid; and the Dubai-based collective comprising Iranian artists Ramin Haerizadeh, Rokni Haerizadeh, and Hesam Rahmanian.
 Jointly launched in 2009 by the V&A and Art Jameel, the £25,000 (USD 31,700) Jameel Prize focuses on moving-image and digital media, spotlighting artists who explore nature and spirituality, as well as the economic and political influences on Middle Eastern and South Asian societies.
 The winner will be named on November 27, after which the finalists’ work will be exhibited at the V&A in London’s South Kensington.

 Speculation About Abu Dhabi Investment in Art Basel